casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 *How to effectively music melodies that are able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts.*

+This was examined using the following models:

-IT 1: Examine the effectivenss of a training LSTM RNN  on a general musical dataset of 11 133 musical examples.
+-  *Iteration 1: A LSTM RNN model trained on a general musical dataset of 11 133 musical examples.*

-IT 2: Examine effeciveness of training LSTM RNN first on a larger general music dataset of ( ) (2.1), then on a smaller selection of context specific music examples (2.2)
+- *Iteration 2.1: A LSTM RNN trained on a larger general music dataset of ( ) musical examples and including captured performances*

+- *Iteration 2.2: A LSTM RNN applying transfer learning by continuing training from 2.1 on a smaller selection of context specific music examples.

 ## Artificial Intelligence Research Context